Erisa/discord-oidc-worker/README.md

 Steps:
 - Clone the repository.
 - Install dependencies: `npm install`
+- Install npx if you don't have it: `npm install -g npx`
 - Create a KV namespace on Cloudflare [here](https://dash.cloudflare.com/?to=/:account/workers/kv/namespaces).
 - Edit `wrangler.toml` to use your new KV namespace ID.
 - Copy `config.sample.json` to `config.json`.